Spring Tradition: Easter Gardens | Do Say Give

 Instructions

 1. Choose your dish.
-I used a large bread bowl for our garden, but other people have used shorter terra cotta pots or planters deep enough to hold potted flowers.
-These can be done outside as well!
+We used a large bread bowl for our garden, but other people have used shorter terra cotta pots or planters deep enough to hold potted flowers.
+These can be done outside as well in a little corner of your yard.

 2. Use foil to protect your dish.
 If you are using a planter, you can skip this step.